knexator/blog/_time_genres/tenet.md

 ---

 Time machines in fiction usually act instantly: the time traveler always takes the same time to reach their destination, regardless of how far away
-(in time) that is.
+(in time) it is.
 Given that teleporting things around space is kind of a hard problem, it's strange that scientists in fiction jump straight to being able to teleport things around time.
 [Primer](https://en.wikipedia.org/wiki/Primer_(film)) takes a more grounded approach: to travel 6 hours back in time, you must sit inside the machine for 6 hours.
 Maybe in the Primer universe there could be another breakthrough that allows for making faster time machines, where it only takes 1 subjective hour to travel back 6.
 Still, this voyage isn't too interesting: the traveler must sit inside a